-Investors see no let up in market bloodbath if Trump wins presidency
+Investors see no let up to market bloodbath if Trump wins presidency

 SINGAPORE Investors should brace for a further slump in global stock markets, the U.S. dollar and most commodities if Republican candidate Donald Trump becomes the next U.S. president, as appeared increasingly likely on Wednesday.

-Markets fear a Trump victory could trigger global economic and political mayhem, creating massive uncertainty for investors who had been counting on a win by Democrat Hillary Clinton, whose policies were seen as more staid but predictable.
+Markets fear a Trump victory could trigger global economic and political turmoil, creating massive uncertainty for investors who had been counting on a win by Democrat Hillary Clinton, whose policies were seen as more staid but predictable.

 “If current market moves hold or go further, there is likely to be quite a bit of de-leveraging and forced selling tomorrow,” Mohamed El-Erian, chief economic adviser at Allianz, said as global markets skidded.
+[MKTS/GLOB]

-Trump has threatened to rip up major trade agreements and impose barriers in the United States on imports from countries such as Mexico and China, which could reduce trade flows and harm already sluggish global growth.
+Trump has threatened to rip up major trade agreements and impose barriers in the United States on imports from countries such as Mexico and China, which could reduce trade flows, harm already sluggish global growth and inflame geopolitical tensions.

+"He’s campaigned on three sort of core pillars – immigration, trade barriers and helping manufacturing get restored.
+He hasn’t really articulated a clear plan and he is a volatile messenger," said Michael Purves, chief global strategist at Weeden & Co.

+"You don’t know whether he is going to carry through with that."

 Jack Ablin, chief investment officer at BMO Private Bank in Chicago, forecast U.S. stocks could drop as much as 10 percent over the next 10 sessions if Trump is elected to the most powerful office in the world.

-Market turmoil could also prevent the U.S. Federal Reserve from raising interest rates as expected in December.
+Market mayhem could also prevent the U.S. Federal Reserve from raising interest rates as expected in December, and force other central banks to ease policy further.

 As the chance of a Trump upset grew, global markets plunged, with some losses eclipsing the carnage seen after Britain's shock vote to leave the European Union in late June.